anushabc/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 Beside two VMs, you will also be provided with a Microsoft 365 tenant with following highlights:

-- Office 365 E5 with Enterprise Mobility + Security E5.
+- Office 365 E5 with Enterprise Mobility + Security E5 licenses assigned to various users

-- 15 licenses in total with 5 available of 15(10 used).

 - One Global Administrator (MOD Administrator) and 9 standard users have been pre-created.